 10. Marina Grande Beach, Positano

 This picturesque shingle beach in the prettiest towns on the Amalfi coast is a wonderful spot to experience the magic of Positano.
 Reaching the beach through the charming winding streets in itself is a lot of fun.
 Along the 300-metre long beach, there are plenty of restaurants, bars and a discotheque too.
-It’s a wonderful place to relax, stroll, click pictures or take a swim (care must be taken to wear appropriate footwear as it is a pebbly beach).
+It’s a wonderful place to relax, stroll, click the pictures or take a swim (care must be taken to wear appropriate footwear as it is a pebbly beach).

 Address: Piazza Flavio Gioia, Positano, Italy

 Tips: There are two paid bathing areas and a free area from where you can also catch boats to nearby bays.

 Suggested Read: These Best Things To Do In Italy That Are Truly Exclusive

 11. Cala Granara, Spargi